-In order to make significant progress toward addressing the fundamental questions related to the lunar interior as raised in Concept 2, the recommendations for implementation in the 2007 NRC report remain valid.
-These recommendations include emplacement of instruments such as a simultaneous, globally distributed seismic and heat flow network and/or an expanded retroreflector network, as well as strategic collection of samples from terrains of different ages that can provide constraints on lunar geochemistry and new information on the history of the lunar dynamo.
+In order to make significant progress toward addressing the fundamental questions related to the lunar interior as raised in Concept 2, the recommendations for implementation in the SCEM report remain valid.
+These recommendations include emplacement of equipment such as a simultaneous, globally distributed seismic and heat flow network and/or an expanded retroreflector network, and strategic collection of samples from terrains of different ages that can provide constraints on lunar geochemistry and new information on the history of the lunar dynamo.